Cornerstone-OnDemand/modelkit/docs/assets/assets_dir.md

 ```

 !!! note
     All previous versions of the assets are kept locally.
-It is save, however to delete local copies of the assets manually to save space.
+It is safe, however to delete local copies of the assets manually to save space.

     For directory assets, delete the version directory.
 For file assets, do not forget to delete the `.version.SUCCESS` file too.